-Figure 1a configuration of panellists before the accusation2
+Figure 1.
+Configuration of panellists before the accusation2.

-With so much going on in the extract, we will start by tracing how the conversation unfolds before presenting our analysis.
-The extract starts with Frankie's criticism of Liz's display of support for the Yankees, whereby he implies that it is at odds with the reaction of other Yankees fans - which he refers to via the collective pronoun "we" (line 06) thereby excluding Liz from this category.
-He ends his turn with a latched understanding check "Do you get that?" (line 06) prompting an ironic counter from Liz "Do I get \tag{that?" (line 08), followed by response cries from another participant (line 09) and the film crew (line 11) and, eventually, by Liz's accusation of mansplaining (lines 12 and 14).
+Frankie's criticism of Liz's display of support for the Yankees, whereby he implies that it is at odds with the reaction of other Yankees fans - which he refers to via the collective pronoun "we" (line 06), thereby excluding Liz from this category.
+He ends his turn with a latched understanding check "Do you get that?" (line 06), prompting an ironic counter from Liz "Do I get ↑that?" (line 08), followed by response cries from another participant (line 09) and the film crew (line 11) and, eventually, by Liz's accusation of mansplaining (lines 12 and 14).
 Frankie immediately shouts a repeated denial (lines 15-16) and continues denying the accusation (lines 19 and 24), in response to Dave's contention (line 24).
-Kevin produces a response cry, gets up to shake his fists triumphantly, and shouts the name of boxing-brawling event "Rough n' Rowdy Six" (lines 17, 21-22).
-Dave then further insists on Frankie's mansplaining (lines 28-29 and 33).
+Kevin produces a response cry, gets up to shake his fists triumphantly, and shouts the name of boxing-brawling event "Rough n' Rowdy Six" (lines 17, 21-2).
+Dave then further insists on Frankie's mansplaining (lines 28-9 and 33).
 Meanwhile, Liz continues talking but the shouting renders her turn unintelligible (line 22).
 She takes the floor again at line 26, where she rhetorically asks Frankie to confirm that the baseball season was over.
-Skipping 28 lines in which they return to discussing Liz's message, we rejoin the participants in line 57 where Dave has not budged from characterising
+Skipping 28 lines in which they return to discussing Liz's message, we rejoin the participants in line 57 where Dave has not budged from characterising Frankie's conduct towards Liz as mansplaining.
+In this fragment, Frankie explicitly disavows attempting to teach Liz about baseball (line 60), which attracts Dave's prompt disagreement "O:h you di:d." (lines 61-2).